Chris Skidmore: Resignation

 Following his resignation from Parliament, Skidmore set out in his resignation letter his intention to focus on enabling the energy transition and deliver the net zero commitment he signed into law.

+Later career

-Skidmore’s Net Zero Review, Mission Zero, was published as a book in late 2023, and received positive reviews in early 2024 upon publication.Having established the Mission Zero Coalition in 2023, to focus on delivering the recommendations in his Net Zero Review Skidmore continued to publish reports into early 2024, including Building The Future in March 2024 and At A Crossroads in June 2024, which was published on the fifth anniversary of Skidmore signing the UK’s net zero commitment into law, which he co-authored with Renewable UK CEO Dan McGrail.
+Skidmore’s Net Zero Review, Mission Zero, was published as a book in late 2023, and received positive reviews in early 2024 upon publication.
+Having established the Mission Zero Coalition in 2023, to focus on delivering the recommendations in his Net Zero Review Skidmore continued to publish reports into early 2024, including Building The Future in March 2024 and At A Crossroads in June 2024, which was published on the fifth anniversary of Skidmore signing the UK’s net zero commitment into law, which he co-authored with Renewable UK CEO Dan McGrail.